Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 The word "natural" on a skin care label is essentially unregulated.
 A product can call itself natural while containing mostly synthetic ingredients with a token plant extract.
 A product can claim "with chamomile" while containing so little chamomile extract that it's effectively cosmetic storytelling.

-If you're curious about how to read an ingredient label and what to look for, I go deeper on this topic in my post on understanding herbal infusions vs. essential oil dilutions — it'll change how you shop.
+If you're curious about how to read an ingredient label and what to look for, I go deeper on this topic in my post on whole-herb infusion vs. essential oil dilution — it'll change how you shop.

 Here's something that doesn't get discussed enough: Florida skin is different from Midwestern or Pacific Northwest skin.
 Our climate — high humidity, intense UV exposure, heat — means our skin is under different kinds of stress year-round.